New York Corporation

 How much does it cost to start a New York corporation?

 The Certificate of Formation costs $125 to file.
 Filing by mail and need it expedited?
 Pay $150 extra for 2-hour processing and $25 for 24-hour processing.

-Hire us for a one-time fee of $350, including the state filing fees and minimum franchise tax fee.
+Hire us for a one-time fee of $350, including the state filing fees, a year of registered agent service, a business address and more.
 Or, pay just $44 out the door with our VIP monthly payment option.

 How long does it take to start a New York corporation?

 Filing online processes instantly.
 Mailed-in certificates can take a month or more to process, though there are expediting options.
 Pay an extra $150 to have your mailed in certificate processed in 2 hours or $25 extra to have it processed in 24 hours.

 If you hire Northwest to start your corporation, we file online and typically have your corporation approved within a day.

 Does a New York corporation need a business license?